shawnlim97/CiscoCovidBot-Final-/Downloads/README.md

-All the csv files needed for the code to run
+All the files and datasets needed for the code to run